grange85/ahfow-www/_posts/2005/2005-09-08-best-of-luna-pencilled-in-for-a-march-release.markdown

 - news
 tags: []
 ---
-<p>It seems that Rhino will be releasing a &quot;Best of Luna&quot; album in March of next year - no news on a tracklisting as yet but I have my ear to the ground.
-Release may or may not be tied in with Rhino's release of the Luna farewell tour documentary - tentatively titled &quot;Tell Me Do You Miss Me&quot;</p>
+<p>It seems that Rhino will be releasing a "Best of Luna" album in March of next year - no news on a tracklisting as yet but I have my ear to the ground.
+Release may or may not be tied in with Rhino's release of the Luna farewell tour documentary - tentatively titled "Tell Me Do You Miss Me"</p>